FM Sitharaman meets heads of FedEx, Mastercard, others during US visit | Business

 - United States

-Finance Minister Nirmala Sitharaman on Thursday met CEOs of large American firms like FedEx and Mastercard and discussed various opportunities for investment in India as the country is poised to be the fastest-growing large economy in the world.
+Finance Minister Nirmala Sitharaman on Thursday met CEOs of large American firms like FedEx and Mastercard and discussed various opportunities for investment in India, which is the fastest-growing large economy in the world.

 PM Gati Shakti targets to cut logistic costs, increase cargo handling capacity and reduce the turnaround time.
 The plan aims to lend more power and speed to projects by connecting all concerned departments on one platform.